-Lori has 30 years’ experience in nonprofit management and is responsible for fiscal and program management.
-Lori is a Certified Intergenerational Training Specialist.
-A native Kansan, Lori is actively involved in the community.
-She is a member of the Chamber Champions Committee and the Manhattan Catbackers Association.
+Lori has 35 years of experience in non-profit management and is responsible for fiscal and program management.
+Lori is a Certified Yellow Ribbon Suicide Prevention Trainer.
+A native Kansan, Lori is actively involved in the community and serves on several committees.

-She was a member of the 2011 Leadership Manhattan Class and the 2011 American Express Leadership Academy.
-Lori has received recognition for her work on behalf of the Flint Hills Veterans Coalition and was presented the Lady Victory Coin by Brig.
+Lori was a member of the 2011 Leadership Manhattan Class and the 2011 American Express Leadership Academy.
+Lori has received recognition for her work on behalf of the Flint Hills Veterans Coalition and was presented the Lady Victory Coin by former Brig.
 Gen. Sean Swindell, the Deputy commanding general (maneuver), 1st Inf.
-Div. and Fort Riley; and was given the Medallion of Excellence Award by the FHVC.
+Div. and Fort Riley; and was given the Medallion of Excellence Award by the Flint Hills Veterans Coalition.

 Lori has three sons and five grandchildren.
 In her spare time, she enjoys K-State sports, traveling, reading, and spending time with her family.
 Lori’s favorite holiday is Christmas and all the hustle and bustle of shopping and decorating!

-When not working, Karen is often chasing her toddler daughter around the Flint Hills or spending a quiet moment with friends.
-She also enjoys reading, traveling, warm beverages, and the company of her husband and their cat, Larry.
+When not working, Karen is often exploring the Flint Hills or spending a quiet moment with friends.
+She also enjoys reading, traveling, warm beverages, and the company of her husband, daughter, and their cats, Larry & George.

 Cassidy Doran is the new Volunteer Coordinator with years of experience working as a volunteer herself.
 Her passion for volunteering was developed at a young age by working through Girl Scouts of America.
 She continued her volunteer work over the years by serving on mission trips to Illinois, Colorado, and Oklahoma to help with various organizations including the Serve Moore Project after the 2013 tornado.
 Cassidy later joined the volunteer team at Children’s Mercy Hospitals to work with special needs children.